-You followed that affiliate marketing training course that promised you’ll start making money immediately after going through their program, but the reality of affiliate marketing is that you won’t make money overnight, no matter what they promise.
+Did you follow that affiliate marketing training course that promised you'll start making money immediately?
+The reality of affiliate marketing is that you won't make money overnight, no matter what they promise.

-On average it takes anywhere from two weeks to a month before a new blog is even found by the search engines, and about your content, for new content to be seen and readers to engage with it, that can take a week to two weeks.
+On average it takes anywhere from two weeks to a month before a new blog is searchable on the search engines.
+For new content to be seen and readers to engage with it, this can take a week to two weeks.
 That means it can easily take 2-4 weeks before you start making sales on a product.

 Buck up, buttercup.
 Affiliate marketing and blogging is a business, and not a hobby.
 If you want to make money you gotta be in it for the long haul.
 Quora reports there are about 152 million blogs in existence, so you are competing against a lot of real estate to be found.